kristinemlarson/gnssrefl/README_VEG.md

 p537 has a change from Trimble to Septentrio.
-This is relevant because we are going to use Septentrio.
+This is relevant because we are going to use a multi-GNSS Septentrio unit.
 Even though there is a bias between the receivers, that is OK.
 We are looking at variations - and the data have always been normalized against the receiver behavior when the vegetation is driest: